-The Price You Pay for College: An Entirely New Road Map for the Biggest Financial Decision Your Family Will Ever Make (Harper, 2021)
+The Price You Pay for College: An Entirely New Road Map for the Biggest Financial Decision Your Family Will Ever Make (Harper Paperbacks, 2022)

-An in-depth look at the cost, value and complicated business of paying for college that arms families with the resources and questions necessary to make informed decisions around the biggest financial decision they will make.
+An in-depth look at the cost, value, and complicated business of paying for college that arms families with the resources and questions necessary to make informed decisions around the most significant financial decision they will make.

 Who Gets in and Why: A Year Inside College Admissions (Scribner, 2020)

-An inside look at the college admissions process that offers insights for how students can assess their strengths and match them to schools that will best serve their interests.
+An inside look at the college admissions process offers insights into how students can assess their strengths and match them to schools that best serve their interests.

 Jacques Steinberg and Eric J. Furda

-A college admissions expert and an Ivy League dean offer a guide to help parents support their teens as they embark on their road to college.
+A college admissions expert and an Ivy League dean offer a guide to help parents support their teens as they embark on their college journey.

 Edward B. Fiske, Editor

-The indispensable guide that offers an insider’s look at what it’s like to be a student at over 320+ of the most interesting schools in the United States (as well as Canada, Great Britain and Ireland).
+The indispensable guide that offers an insider’s look at what it’s like to be a student at over 320+ of the most exciting schools in the United States (as well as Canada, Great Britain, and Ireland).

 Websites and Podcasts

-Here is a list of our favorite college admissions blogs, including standouts at Georgia Tech and University of Virginia.
-Reading these blogs can give parents and students insight into the college admissions process.
-These authoritative resources can be extremely helpful regardless if your teen plans to apply to these particular schools or not.
+Here is a list of our favorite college admissions blogs, including standouts at Georgia Tech, the University of Virginia, and Dartmouth College.
+Reading these blogs can give parents and students insight into college admissions.
+These authoritative resources can be beneficial regardless of whether your teen plans to apply to these schools.

 Ask Lisa podcast is co-hosted by Dr. Lisa Damour (whose books we highlight above) and journalist Reena Ninan.

-Please join our community at the Grown and Flown Parents Facebook Group and meet your 180,000 new BFFS.
+Please join our community at the Grown and Flown Parents Facebook Group and meet your 260,000 new BFFs.

 Here’s where you can find additional help on college admissions and paying for college.

-We’ve got lots of advice about dorm ideas, dorm decor and moving day, too.
+We’ve got lots of advice about dorm ideas, dorm decor, and moving day.